eventide-project/contributor-assets/community-standards.md

 Eventide community principals reserve the right to remove anyone from the community, its communications media, and in-person gatherings for any reason and at any time.

 ## Judgments
-Judgments will be rendered by Eventide community leaders.
+Judgments will be rendered by Eventide community principals.
 Decisions will be made as open and transparent as possible and as practicable per the circumstances and conditions of any transgression or complaint.